fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

         equivalent to calling `fit()` and then `transform()` (but sometimes `fit_transform()` is optimized and runs much faster).

-    Predictors

-    :   Finally, some estimators, given a dataset, are capable of making predictions; they are called *predictors*.
+    Predictors: Finally, some estimators, given a dataset, are capable of making predictions; they are called *predictors*.
         For example, the `LinearRegression` model in the previous lab was a predictor: given a country's GDP per capita, it